Coalville Town finished the game at Stamford AFC with nine men after two red cards

-Stamford AFC, Spalding United and Bourne Town march on, Joe Cole scores in Deeping Rangers win, Yaxley back to winning ways
+Spalding United star suffers racist abuse, Stamford AFC and Bourne Town march on, Joe Cole scores in Deeping Rangers win, Yaxley back to winning ways

 Stamford are a point from a play-off place in the Southern Premier Central Division after a 3-1 win at the Zeeco Stadium against nine-man Coalville Town.